-Where an Australian Apprentice successfully completes the Australian Apprenticeship prior to the claim period end date, the Australian Apprentice will not be eligible for the Australian Apprentice Training Support Payment.
+Where an Australian Apprentice successfully completes the Australian Apprenticeship prior to the claim period end date, the Australian Apprentice will not be eligible for the Australian Apprentice Training Support Payment for that six-month period.

 2. New Energy Apprentice Support Payment